kuzzleio/documentation-old/sdk-reference/source/includes/_kuzzleRoom.md

 ### Return value

-Returns this `KuzzleRoom` object to allow chaining.
+Returns this `Room` object to allow chaining.

 ## unsubscribe